matt-raffel-kiva/didgen/README.md

 ## Command Line arguments
 `--wallet` (optional), specify the name of the wallet to use
 `--password` (optional), specific the password for the wallet
-`--seed` (optional), specify the cryptographic seed for generating did and verkey
+`--seed` (optional), specify the cryptographic seed for generating did and verkey.
+Must be 32 bytes

 ## Output